robacarp/barely_searchable/README.md

 # BarelySearchable

-This is a bare-bones "search" function for your model layer.
+This is a bare-bones "search" function for your Rails 3 model layer.
 Use with care, this is sequel trickery.

 It adds `.search` to your models which builds out a simple `LIKE OR` type query to search your models and requires no external service (eg. sphinx) to index the your tables or any index tables.